AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 ## i2gne, instance family with local SSDs

 i2gne is in invitational preview.
-To use i2gne, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+To use i2gne,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features

 -   Is an instance family in which all instances are I/O optimized.
 -   Supports standard SSDs and ultra disks only.
--   Attached with high-performance local NVMe SSDs that deliver high IOPS, high I/O throughput, and low latency.
+-   Is attached with high-performance local NVMe SSDs that deliver high IOPS, high I/O throughput, and low latency.
 -   Provides a bandwidth of up to 20 Gbit/s.
 -   Offers a CPU-to-memory ratio of 1:4, which is designed for high-performance databases.
 -   Uses 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.